oils-for-unix/oils/doc/hay.md

 These blocks have a special rule to allow *bare assignments* like `version = '3.9'`.
 That is, you don't need keywords like `const` or `var`.

-(3) In contrast to these two types of Hay nodes, Oil builtins that take a block usually evaluate it eagerly:
+(3) In contrast to these two types of Hay nodes, YSH builtins that take a block usually evaluate it eagerly:

     cd /tmp {  # run in a new directory